SavedowW/rpgProject/README.md

 === 17.02.2021 ===

 Added a simple music system and InteractiveObject class.
 All the cutscenes and dialogues now should be initiated through the dialogueInt (to be changed)

+=== 23.02.2021 ===

+Added a placeholder main menu and a simple way to create any number of menus and technical screens without problems with normal levels